Our Ministry and Staff

-Tammy has a BA in Liberal Arts and has been serving in church administration since 2009; beginning at BisMan UU in Bismarck, ND and currently here at Albany UU.
-She lives in Averill Park with her husband and sons.
+Tammy has a BA in Liberal Arts and has been serving in church administration since 2009; beginning at BisMan UU in Bismarck, ND and currently at Albany UU.
+She lives in Averill Park with her family.

-Originally from Long Island, Sapphire is a recent graduate of the University at Albany with her degree in Communication and Public Health.
-Sapphire can assist with room rentals and reservations and other clerical tasks.
-Sapphire is here part-time, and is the friendly person you are likely to meet when you contact us.
+Patience can assist with room rentals and reservations and other clerical tasks.
+Patience is here part-time, and is the friendly person you are most likely to meet when you contact us.
 She will be in the Albany UU office on Wednesday, 2-6 PM, and Thursdays and Fridays, 8-4 PM.

 Patience lives in Albany with her husband, son, and two goofy labs.
 She has a diverse background, including teaching, program coordination, and office management for a youth advocacy non-profit.
 Currently, she splits her time between Delta Airlines at Albany International Airport and the Albany UU office, doing administrative assistant work.
 She has degrees in Secondary Education and History.
 She loves to travel, cares deeply about animal rights, and likes to volunteer in the community.

 Paula Brewer, Religious Education Assistant